Isolation, gaslighting and ‘tremendous hypocrisy’: ‘Secrets of Playboy’ grapples with Hugh Hefner’s legacy

 Saginor says Hefner knew about the affair, in part, because there were cameras all over the mansion.
 Several interviewees attest to this.
 “Every room, even outside on the property, had cameras,” recalls Stefan Tetenbaum, who worked as Hefner’s personal valet from 1978 to 1981.
 “Every place had microphones and little cameras.”

 “Many of the girls wanted to tell you their problems,” Tetenbaum adds.
 “And that made us all nervous.
-We had to be very careful because we knew we were being monitored.”
+We had to be very careful, because we knew we were being monitored.”

 The trove of recorded material, which included footage Hefner took in his bedroom, factored into Madison’s decision to stay at the mansion for as long as she did; she said she worried about “revenge porn just waiting to come out” if she left.